 You also may or may not wish to have recognizable music in your video, but keep in mind that you have to pay licensing fees to use copyrighted tracks in your video.

 Recording the Voiceover

-A voiceover isn’t strictly necessary for all productions, but it can help you clarify your core message and add detail to your video.
-You’ll want to choose a good voiceover artist for your video who has a voice that will appeal to your target audience.
-When recording the voiceover, the production company will often record several takes – this allows for flexibility in matching the voiceover to the video edit and helps make the production as a whole feel more cohesive.
+A voiceover isn’t necessary for all productions, but it can help you clarify your core message and drive home important points.
+Your production team will work with your to choose a voiceover artist that will best deliver your messages to your target audience.
+When recording the voiceover, the production company will often record several takes – this allows for flexibility in matching the voiceover to the video edit and helps make the production feel like a cohesive whole.

 Elevate your video production